higginsddh/t3-experimentation/README.md

 For case sensitivity issues, use Developer Command Prompt and ensure folder has capital "C:\"

 `pscale connect food-organizer development --port 3306` - start DB proxy

+Plan:

+- Show save indicator when updating quantity or text
+- Fix Remove Checked items not removing all items
+- Add recipes and get to feature parity
+- Update quantities
+- Add login with invitation
+- Integration with Alexa
+- Share recipes